Vermillion Lakes, Canada Photography Hot Spot

 The three lakes are formed in the Bow River valley, in the Banff National Park, at the foot of Mount Norquay.
 They are located between the Trans-Canada Highway and the Canadian Pacific Railway tracks.
 A hot spring is found at the third lake.

-You will want to wander down off the main road and find some interesting waters, colors, rocks and things to make your photography pop.
+You will want to wander down off the main road and find some interesting waters, colors, rocks, and things to make your photography pop.
 Hiking boots that are waterproof is a good thing to think of getting before you go here.
 It’s somewhat marshy at this location when you go through the bushes down off the road.

 The Canadian Rockies mountain system comprises the southeastern part of this system, laying between the Interior Plains of Alberta and Northeastern British Columbia on the east to the Rocky Mountain Trench of BC on the west.
 The southern end borders Idaho and Montana of the USA.
 In geographic terms, the boundary is at the Canada/US border, but in geological terms, it might be considered to be at Maria’s Pass in northern Montana.
-The northern end is at the Liard River in northern British Columbia.
+The north end is at the Liard River in northern British Columbia.

 The Canadian Rockies have numerous high peaks and ranges, such as Mount Robson (Sometimes called Mount Bella) (3,954 m (12,972 ft)) and Mount Columbia (3,747 m (12,293 ft)).
 The Canadian Rockies are composed of shale and limestone.
 Much of the range is protected by national and provincial parks, several of which collectively comprise a World Heritage Site.